smoeding/puppet-openssl/REFERENCE.md

 Data type: `Stdlib::Filemode`

 The file mode used for the resource.
-Default value: `0400`.

 Default value: '0400'